 Cookbooks Are Here!!

-Jeannine Gilman & I will be selling the cookbook the next few weeks in fellowship hall during coffee hour.
+Jeannine Gilman & I will be selling the cookbook.
+If you would like a Cookbook see one of us after service or call us at home.
 The cookbook price is $16.00.
 Please make your checks payable to Trinity UMW.

 With all His Blessings,